omdevteam/om/docs/html/_sources/documentation_errors.rst.txt

 OnDA Errors and Warnings
 ========================

-When something does not work as expected, an OnDA monitor can report an error.
-Errors can be fatal, in which case the monitor simply exits, or not, in which case the monitor simply reports the error and continues processing data.
+When something does not work as expected, an OnDA monitor usually reports an error.
+Errors can be fatal, in which case the monitor stops, or not, in which case the monitor just reports the error and continues processing data.

 OnDA errors are not reported as normal python errors.
 They are clearly labelled as coming from the monitor, and their traceback information is removed.
-The '--debug' options of the 'onda_monitor.py' script disables this behavior and forces OnDa to report all errors as normal python errors.
+The *--debug* option to  the *onda_monitor.py* script disables this behavior and forces OnDA to report all errors as normal python errors.

-When the *mpi* Parallelization layer is used, OnDA fatal errors are often reported multiple times before the monitor stops: it can happen that multiple nodes report the same error before the MPI engine can stop.
+When the *mpi* Parallelization layer is used, OnDA fatal errors are often reported multiple times before the monitor finishes operating: it can happen that multiple nodes report the same error before the MPI engine can stop.

 A list of the most common errors reported by OnDA follows, with a brief discussion of each.